Frequently Asked Questions - Identity Theft

 Reputable Credit Monitoring Services use the latest encryption, consumer screening and data technology security to ensure that your information is protected.

 Enrolling in a Credit Monitoring Service will not hurt your credit.
 You, as a consumer, have the right to look at your credit report without it affecting your credit.
-More information on Credit Monitoring Services and Credit Reports is available by clicking here.

 How would I know it has happened to me?

 Unfortunately, most victims are unaware they have become an identity theft victim until they apply for credit and are turned down or receive calls from debt collectors stating they are behind in payments on accounts they never opened.
 Experts report it could take up to a year for a consumer to even become aware they are a victim.
 Keeping a close eye on your credit profile, as supplied by the three major credit reporting agencies, is the best way to be pro active against identity theft.
 Consumers can request one free credit report per year from each credit bureau.
-To monitor your credit report, consider requesting a requesting a report and review it for incorrect information and any new and unauthorized activity.
-To request reports, click here.
+To monitor your credit report, consider requesting a report and review it for incorrect information and any new and unauthorized activity.

 What are the first steps I should take if I'm a victim of identity theft?

-Click here for what steps to take if you feel you are a victim of Identity Theft.
+View what steps to take if you feel you are a victim of Identity Theft.